-D. Copy of your current EAD for post-completion OPT
+C. Copy of your current EAD for post-completion OPT

 It will take two weeks for OIA to review your STEM OPT application and create your I-20.
 In some cases, additional documentation or clarification will be required.
 An adviser will email you when your new I-20 that shows the STEM is ready.
-Your Form I-765 will also be returned at this time.

 Due to high demand and the detailed nature of STEM applications, we cannot accommodate expedite requests.
 Please plan ahead to avoid delays.

 Students now have the option to file by mail or file online.

 If filing online, please follow these OPT Online Filing instructions.
 There are sections specifically for OPT STEM applicants.

 If filing by mail, please compile the following documents to send USCIS as instructed below.
 If filing online, you will upload these same documents or input information from these documents as prompted during the online application process.